The p5.js Reference Pages Are Bad

 Here are the strategies I used when writing the code examples in q5.d.ts.

-to start the sketch or only write adraw
+setupfunction, usecreateCanvasto start the sketch or only write adrawfunction.Avoid declaring and using variables.

-function in the code, all explanation should be given in the JSDocrequire only the simplest user interactions (moving the mouse, pressing left mouse button, or pressing the space key)
+describefunction in the code, all explanation should be given in the JSDoc.When user interaction would enhance the example, stick to simple interactions: moving the mouse, pressing left mouse button, or pressing the space key.

 function draw() {